 Many businesses are accredited to more than one Code of Practice.

-The audit was carried out with regard to the Covid 19 pandemic, the pandemic placed many hurdles on the motor industry, which continued to operate remotely where possible, but clearly this is not practical for service and repair.
+The pandemic placed many hurdles on the motor industry, which continued to operate remotely where possible, but clearly that was not practical for service and repair which is now 'service as normal'.